hooroo/http_api_tools/README.md

 }
 ```

-One advantage to this approach is that it's always clear what relationships exist for a resource, even if you don't
+One advantage to this approach is thttp_api_tools it's always clear whttp_api_tools relationships exist for a resource, even if you don't
 include the resources themselves in the response.

 ##### Serializing related resources via includes